 7. Try a retinol

 Also, pregnant and breastfeeding women should avoid retinol altogether.
-If you are looking for some over the counter retinol options, try Sunday Riley Luna Oil, or Drunk Elephant Retinol Cream.
+If you are looking for some over-the-counter retinol options, try Sunday Riley Luna Oil, or Drunk Elephant Retinol Cream.

 8. Live a healthy lifestyle